 Civil Code of Québec

-This law has the rules for employment contracts, non-competition agreements and employees’ duty of loyalty towards their employers.
-This law also says employers must not discriminate when applying the equal pay for equivalent work laws.
+This law has the rules for employment contracts, non-competition agreements and employees’ duty of loyalty and honesty towards their employers.

 Quebec’s Charter of human rights and freedoms

-This law sets out practices that are not allowed, such as refusing to hire people because of the colour of their skin, sexual orientation, ethnic origin or disability.
+This law says that employers cannot discriminate.
+For example, an employers can’t refuse to hire people because of the colour of their skin, sexual orientation, ethnic origin or disability.